|

 multiparametric data sets in many clinical environments generated a

-gradual shift from the production of own data to processing other
+gradual shift from the production of own data to the knowledge extraction

 The limited interest for flow

-cytometric cell biochemistry at the national level (see frequency of terms
+cytometric cell biochemistry at the national scientific level (see search

-like Zytomik or Humanzytomprojekt / Humanzytom-Projekt on the
+frequency of terms like Zytomik or Humanzytomprojekt /

 - the